travishuff/hacker-news-api/READMES/unit-9-api.md

 # Unit 9 building an API

+##Summary
+Node-API is the beginning of an incredible project - you will be constructing an API from scratch.
+This section will be broken down into these components:
+- Unit 9 : Node-API
+  Scrape data
+- Unit 10: Angular
+  Create a launch page for your API.
+This page will contain a home page, documentation page, and a guide to get started
+- Unit 11: Authentication
+  Users can login and logout
+- Unit 11: Database
+  Store user account information

+In this challenge, we will scrape data from a website, parsing the content.
+A user should be able to make a GET request to one of your routes, and your server should respond with the data you scraped.

 ## APIs

 >We're entering a new world in which data may be more important than software -Tim O'Reilly

 Creating JSON apis allows us to do something really awesome.
 We can separate how our data is **created** and sent out from how it is **displayed** and used.

 Figuring out how to send out json data in response to HTTP requests is a crucial part of modern web applications.
 Everything from twitter, to etsy to pinterest use internal apis to release their content.

 This means that you can use react to display your JSON data one day, and then a year from now switch to something else without having to refactor your **server-side** code.
 After all, its just JSON data.